-Master of Education (MEd) in Educational Psychology with specialization in Counselor Education: Students pursuing the MEd degree with specialization in counselor education must complete a minimum of 60 hours of graduate coursework.
+Master of Education (MEd) in Educational Psychology with specialization in Counselor Education: Students pursuing the MEd degree with specialization in counselor education must complete a minimum of 60 hours of coursework.
 Curriculum includes academic coursework as well as clinical practicum experience.
-Within the program, there is one subject concentration: higher education counseling and student affairs.
-The MEd program in Counselor Education is designed to prepare counselors to work in academic settings, to pursue doctoral studies in counseling psychology or related fields, and/or pursue certification as a Licensed Professional Counselor.
+Within the program, there are two subject concentrations: school counseling; and higher education counseling and student affairs.
+The MEd program in Counselor Education is designed to prepare counselors to work in academic settings, to pursue doctoral studies in counseling psychology or related fields, and/ or pursue certification as a Licensed Professional Counselor or School Counselor.